Created; 17-02-2016, Update; 08-05-2025, 10-05-2025

 Would need to be sampled every 20mS (assuming 5 time constants would be enough) but missing some data and sampling less frequently may be adequate we could abandon this function at this stage it is taking some time?

-Kermet CL31A226MOCLNNC (better insulation resistance spec. than others at; 50MR ), 0805, X5R, 22uF 10V, +-20% (need to change the footprint and part on the PCB) is stocked in RS 891-9801 at 14p, 20 off.
+Kermet CL31A226MOCLNNC (better insulation resistance spec than others at 50MR ), 0805, X5R, 22uF 10V, +-20% (need to change the footprint and part on the PCB) is stocked in RS 891-9801 at 14p, 20 off.

-This looks wrong - driving a 22uF at 1KHz say would require a lot of current? (this is not serious at this stage because a lower value capacitor with the same footprint can be fitted)
+This looks wrong - driving a 22uF at 1KHz say would require a lot of current?
+(This is not serious at this stage because a lower value capacitor with the same footprint can be fitted)

-Holding capacitors effect on bandwidth;
+Holding capacitors' effect on bandwidth;

 From; i=C.dv/dt, Then; dv/dt = i/C